Where to Stay in Kyoto First Time: 7 Best Areas

 Nijo Castle Kyoto

-Central Kyoto is home to the most popular tourist attractions of Kyoto, the Imperial Palace (Kyoto Gosho) and Nijo Castle.
+Central Kyoto is one of the best areas to stay in kyoto because it is home to the most popular tourist attractions of Kyoto, the Imperial Palace (Kyoto Gosho) and Nijo Castle.
 It also offers easy access to the Kyoto Station with the Karasuma subway line.

 Nijo Castle (Nijojo) is one of the most impressive sights in Kyoto.
 Nijo Castle was built in 1603 as the residence of the first shogun of the Edo Period, Tokugawa Ieyasu.